BramVan-Oosterhout/festivals-redux/festivals-backend-docker/README.md

-# Creating athe docker image and running the container
+# Creating the docker image and running the container

 ## The Makefile
 The docker image is built in two stages.